 Are you ready to hit the beach?

-Before you speed off on your seaside stay, we recommend getting in touch with the hotel first to double check any questions you might have.
+Before you speed off on your seaside stay, we recommend getting in touch with the hotel to double check any questions you might have.
 It’s also important to check local government guidelines: regulations are slightly different in Scotland to England, for example, and there are regional lockdowns in the north of England.
 On the morning of your trip, double check that nothing has changed – nobody wants to get caught in a local lockdown.

 Discover where else you can go